tmalasi/Bachelor-Thesis/README.md

 feature extraction techniques in the frequency and time domains and discusses various metrics used to evaluate the accuracy of emotion recognition models. <br /> <br />
-  The results and discussion section presents insights gathered from experiments conducted on the DREAMER dataset, demonstrating the efficacy of the proposed methodologies in emotion recognition tasks.
+  The results and discussion section presents insights gathered from experiments conducted on the **DREAMER dataset**, demonstrating the efficacy of the proposed methodologies in emotion recognition tasks.
 The thesis concludes by suggesting future research directions and highlighting the potential applications of EEG-based emotion recognition systems in diverse domains. <br /> <br />